 - Throttling: Providers cannot limit your bandwidth or slow your connection based on your internet activities.

 Without net neutrality or other laws protecting equal content, ISPs could, in theory, block certain websites and favor others.
-For instance, your ISP could make all Bing searches free but charge you every time you want to search for something on Google.
+For example, your internet provider could theoretically make Netflix slower in order to push you towards its cable TV service.

 The history of net neutrality